Helpful Voting Links — Florida

 Early & Absentee Voting — FloridaRequest an Absentee Ballot

 You can vote in person at your local Supervisor of Elections office and other designated locations.
-Dates for early voting are determined by each county and begin between October 24 and October 29th and end on November 5th before the election.
+Dates and times for early voting are determined by each county and begin Aug.
+18th and end on August 25th before the election.
 No excuse required.

 Visit your local Supervisor of Elections office to determine exact dates and times.